Financial help and support

 Like many other companies, we share your payment performance information with Credit Reference Agencies (CRA’s).
 If you are late paying or miss paying us altogether, this will affect your credit rating, and may affect your ability to obtain credit in the future from other lenders, or the interest they ask you to pay.

-See further information on in Credit Information Sharing page
+See further information on our Credit Information Sharing page

 Don’t wait – talk to us about ways to pay, or see our Ways to Pay section.